Web scraping with JavaScript and Node.js (Guide for 2024)

 What is Cheerio?

-Cheerio is an efficient and flexible implementation of core jQuery designed to run on the server.
-Because of its incredible efficiency and familiar syntax, Cheerio is our best friend when scraping pages that don't require JavaScript to load their contents.
+Cheerio is an implementation of core jQuery designed to run on the server.
+Because of its incredible efficiency and familiar syntax, Cheerio is often our go-to library for scraping pages that don't require JavaScript to load their contents.

 1. Installation